Select projects by the Fourth Pig Green & Natural Construction

 This project was a deep-energy full renovation and addition on a single family home in the beaches area.
 Durability, quality, energy efficiency, comfort and long lasting beauty were priorities for this extensive renovation and addition on a historical home in dire need of repair.
 We worked with Terrell Wong, architect from Stone’s Throw Design, structural engineer Tim Krahn from Building Alternatives, and mechanical engineer Stewart Fix from ReNü Building Science.

 This project involved a deep energy retrofit of all but two rooms and a modern large two story rear addition.
 The historical front facade was restored.
-The addition is insulated with straw bales and has a superinsulated ICF foundation.
-Perlite was used for the underslab in the addtion.
+The addition is insulated with straw bales and has a super-insulated ICF foundation.
+Perlite was used for the underslab in the addition.
 Along with straw bales, the house is insulated with soya based spray foam and dense pack cellulose.
 A combination of infloor radiant heat and re-used original cast iron radiators were installed in new locations.
 The roof was done with Enviroshake Shingles and a white rubber membrane on the flat roof.

 The project includes passive house windows and an energy recovery ventilator.
 We used FSC certified lumber and wood products and more environmentally sound choices for adhesives and sealants.
 Many of our green building supplies come from Eco-Building Resource.